Information about yellow fever disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 Travellers must provide this before entering those countries.

-A country may require this documentation even for travellers who are only in transit through that country.
+A country may require this documentation even for travellers who are only in transit through that country (in general this will only be requested for over 12 hours of airport transit time).
 This is because, if an infected traveller brought the virus into the country, the virus could be introduced and established in local Aedes aegypti mosquitoes.

 In 2016, the World Health Organization extended the validity of the ICVP from 10 years to the life of the vaccinated person.
 This decision was based on evidence that a single dose of yellow fever vaccine protects most people for many decades.3-5 (See Duration of immunity.)